This site uses affiliate links, meaning that if you make a purchase through our links, we may earn an affiliate commission.

 First of all, before you step inside, notice large, barred panels on the windows called kimusuko, that let in the sun but prevented outsiders from peeking in inside the building.

-Kaikaro will offer you a rare chance to see the traditional tea house exquisite interior.
 You enter through the wooden slide door and the first thing you will see is the vermilion-colored staircase.

 Continue upstairs to view Ozashiki banquet rooms with lustrous red walls decorated with bold fusuma-e paintings.

-Shima Tea House
+Shima Tea House in Higashi Chaya District

-Shima Tea House catered to the upper class merchants of the Edo Period.
+Shima Tea House catered to the upper-class merchants of the Edo Period.

-It is fascinating to tour geisha’s private quarters in Shima Tea House.
+It is fascinating to tour the geisha’s private quarters in Shima Tea House.
 They are all located in the front of the house.
 You will get to see where geishas used to put their makeup on and prepare to meet their guests.
 In addition, you will see a great collection of accessories used at that time.

-Right next to the geisha quarters you can view the reception room and the office, where the okami-san, the mistress of the house, kept her records.
+Right next to the geisha quarters, you can view the reception room and the office, where the okami-san, the mistress of the house, kept her records.

 The rooms for entertaining guests are all located on the second floor.